Sous Vide Pork Roast

 • Make sure you get all the air out of your sous vide bag.
 Use the water displacement method if using a zip-top freezer bag.

-• Dry the pork roast with paper towels before searing it under the broiler.
+• Dry the pork roast with paper towels before reverse searing it under the broiler.
 Extra moisture is not your friend when searing.

-• The oven should be very hot when reverse-searing the pork roast--Broil setting works nicely.
+• The oven should be very hot when reverse-searing the pork roast - Broil setting works nicely.

 • Don't overcook the pork when searing.
 Set your timer for 1 minute and then turn it a quarter turn.
 Repeat.